libp2p/specs/signal/README.md

 requirements for the WebRTC signaling protocol described in this document:

 1. A peer knows the PeerID of the peer it wants to connect to.
-2. Both peers agree to use the same Signaling Server.
+2. Both peers agree to use the same signaler.

-It is possible for a Signaling Server itself to implement peer discovery (e.g., using the Rendezvous Protocol), but this is not a strict requirement.
+It is possible for a signaler itself to implement peer discovery (e.g., using the Rendezvous Protocol), but this is not a strict requirement.

-## Signaling Server API
+## Signaler API

-The Signaling Server uses a transport-agnostic request/response API.
-It is possible to implement a Signaling Server using HTTP or any other transport that can support request/response semantics.
+The signaler uses a transport-agnostic request/response API.
+It is possible to implement a signaler using HTTP or any other transport that can support request/response semantics.

-In practice, not all peers and not all Signaling Servers will support all possible transports.
+In practice, not all peers and not all signalers will support all possible transports.
 There is an implicit requirement for transport negotiation which is not covered in this spec.